SerenityXD/Airgap_Bootc/README.md

 ## Build Pipeline Overview

+0) Validate sudo access and start keep-alive (refreshes every 60s during build)
-0) (Optional) Fetch offline packages if `--fetch-offline` is specified
+1) (Optional) Fetch offline packages if `--fetch-offline` is specified
-1) Build the bootc system image via Podman (with build time tracking)
+2) Build the bootc system image via Podman (with build time tracking)
-2) Export to an OCI archive (rootless → rootful bridge)
+3) Export to an OCI archive (rootless → rootful bridge)
-3) Load into rootful Podman
+4) Load into rootful Podman
-4) Use `bootc-image-builder` to compose an installer ISO (Btrfs rootfs)
+5) Use `bootc-image-builder` to compose an installer ISO (Btrfs rootfs)
-5) Verify ISO under `bootc_ostree/output/bootiso/install.iso`
+6) Verify ISO under `bootc_ostree/output/bootiso/install.iso`
-6) (Optional) Rename ISO if `--iso-name` is specified
+7) (Optional) Rename ISO if `--iso-name` is specified

+The build script:
+- Requests sudo password once at start, then maintains access throughout (no timeout)
-The build script displays elapsed time for each step and total build duration in HH:MM:SS format.
+- Displays elapsed time for each step and total build duration in HH:MM:SS format

 ## Artifacts and Disk Usage